RawIron/devops-my-ubuntu/README.md

 ## Categories and the major software that I use

 ### devops
 automate everything and so everything is reproducible. it can be run again and again. makes testing, load testing, building and deploying easy. also great for scaling.
 * virtualbox
 * vagrant
 * ansible
 * docker

 ### aws
-tools to access, manage and deploy. a lot of times I access S3.
+tools to access, manage and deploy.
 * jungledisk
 * s3cmd
 * awscli
+* rclone

 ### jvm development
 * scala